In the City: Marrakesh

-Famously owned by French designer Yves Saint Laurent, whose artwork is displayed in a small museum within, the Majorelle botanical garden is a haven of shady avenues, exotic plants, Moorish buildings and vibrant blue and white colours.
-Set in two and a half acres of grounds within the city centre, the garden provides a peaceful respite for those wishing to escape the bustling streets of the medina for a while.
+Famously owned by French designer Yves Saint Laurent, whose artwork is displayed in a small museum within, the Majorelle botanical garden is a haven of shady avenues, exotic plants, Moorish buildings and vibrant blue and white colors.
+Set in two and a half acres of grounds within the city center, the garden provides a peaceful respite for those wishing to escape the bustling streets of the medina for a while.

 Souqs (see no. 3 on map)

 The souqs are the heart of the medina of Marrakesh, a sprawling, intricate network of covered alleyways that teem with life.
-Each area specialises in a different trade, from leatherwork and beautiful metalwork to spices of all colours, heaped in impossibly tall cones and pervading rich, piquant smells.
+Each area specializes in a different trade, from leatherwork and beautiful metalwork to spices of all colors, heaped in impossibly tall cones and pervading rich, piquant smells.
 You will find almost anything in the souqs of Marrakesh, making it a fantastic place to explore and shop.